-Continue to implement and evaluate the shared governance system focusing on communication, flow of information and decision-making within the College.
+Continue to evaluate and improve the shared governance system focusing on communication, flow of information and decision-making within the College.

-Provide research and analysis of data to support institutional planning and decision-making.
+Provide research and analysis of data to support institutional planning and decisionmaking as well as support faculty engaged in classroom or program level student outcomes assessment.